An estate plan can be created that will minimize the amount of taxes owed to the government both during your life and upon your passing.

 Mackerer Law Offices LLC can analyze your assets and create a plan that minimizes the overall taxes imposed on your wealth both during your life and at death including estate taxes, inheritance taxes, capital gain taxes, death taxes, and net investment income taxes.
 There are strategies and planning techniques that can be used to either minimize or avoid these taxes.

 New Jersey imposes two taxes that can apply upon death.
-The estate tax was recently amended as part of the legislation that increased the gas tax.
+The estate tax was amended as part of the legislation that increased the gas tax.
 For individuals dying prior to January 1, 2017, the estate tax applies to estates with assets that exceed $675,000 in value.
 For individuals dying during calendar year 2017, the estate tax applies to estates with assets that exceed $2,000,000.
-As part of the amended law, the estate tax will be abolished for individuals dying on or after January 1, 2018.
+As part of the amended law, the estate tax has been abolished for individuals dying on or after January 1, 2018.

-Although the estate tax is set to expire in 2018, the New Jersey inheritance tax remains unchanged.
+The New Jersey inheritance tax remains unchanged.
 The inheritance tax applied is based on who receives property after death.
 The tax ranges from 0% for spouses, domestic partners, and lineal ancestors and descendants to a maximum of 16% for siblings, daughter-in-law, son-in-law or any other heir/beneficiary.
 Gifts of $499 or less are exempt from the inheritance tax.

 Pennsylvania imposes an inheritance tax that applies to estates at rates that depend on who is receiving property from the estate.
 The rates are 0% for property left to a surviving spouse (or charitable entities), 4.5% for property left to lineal descendants (children, grandchildren), 12% for property left to siblings, and 15% for property left to any other heir/beneficiary.